Youthful Offenders Under New York Law

 Fortunately, New York law provides mechanisms for youthful offenders, even those who are guilty of crimes to avoid criminal records.
 Our New York City and Westchester County criminal defense lawyers have extensive experience in representing and successfully defending young people charged with crimes as adults.
 Our criminal defense lawyers often receive frantic calls from New York parents who say, my child was just arrested, what is going to happen.
 Often our advice is to take a deep breath and relax because the anticipation of the criminal process is usually worse than the actual experience.
 Our White Plains criminal defense lawyers have extensive experience in guiding young people and families through the criminal process and avoiding bad outcomes.
 From our Westchester office our criminal defense lawyers regularly appear in the local town Courts, including White Plains, Yonkers, Irvington, New Rochelle, Mount Pleasant, Port Chester, Greenburgh, Elmsford, Armonk, Scarsdale, Bronxville and Mount Vernon.

-For young people between the age of 16 and 18 years, there are a number of ways which the laws provides to avoid the stigma of criminal records.
-Among the most common crimes we see young people charged with, the most common are assaults, shop lifting, possession of marijuana, possession of a fake I.D. (usually stating they are 21 years old), criminal mischief (damaging property), DWI and drug possession.
+For young people between the age of 16 and 18 years, there are a number of ways which the law provide to avoid the stigma of criminal records.
+Among the most common crimes we see young people charged with, the most common are assaults, shoplifting, possession of marijuana, possession of a fake I.D. (usually stating they are 21 years old), criminal mischief (damaging property), DWI and drug possession.
 Fortunately, prosecutors in Westchester often understand that young people make immature decisions, but do not deserve the harsh consequence of a criminal record.
 We have had a great deal of success in obtaining youthful offenders an A.C.D. or a violation.
-With an A.C.D. or an adjournment in contemplation of dismissal, the case is adjourned for six months and as along as the person does not get arrested again, the case will be automatically dismissed.
+With an A.C.D. or an adjournment in contemplation of dismissal, the case is adjourned for six months and as long as the person does not get arrested again, the case will be automatically dismissed.
 For mere possession of marijuana, the New York criminal procedural law allows the Court to grant an A.C.D., even if the prosecutor objects.